 Saskatchewan Assured Income for Disability and Saskatchewan Income Support programs – enhanced service delivery options Both the Saskatchewan Income Support and the Saskatchewan Assured Income for Disability now have online-application processes, in addition to phone and in-person options, providing greater choice for clients.
 The online option includes the ability to upload documents, securely update their personal information and review information about their benefits.

-As part of the 2023-24 provincial budget, the government expanded a new mobile workforce initiative to better support clients with complex challenges.
-This initiative was developed in response to conversations with community-based organizations regarding the challenges some clients face.
-The goal is to reduce barriers for individuals and families, and better engage with community-based organizations in joint case planning, reduce service gaps and accelerate the path to stability for clients with high needs
+As part of the 2024-25 provincial budget, the government will expand mobile outreach services to additional community-based organizations to better support clients with complex challenges where they are.
+The goal is to reduce barriers for individuals and families, and better engage with community-based organizations in joint case planning, reduce service gaps and accelerate the path to stability for clients with high needs.

 Ministry of Social Services